30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

-Ricotta gnocchi
+Ricotta Gnocchi

-5 September 2019 | Last Updated: 2 July 2022 By Aleksandra
+5 September 2019 | Last Updated: 29 August 2023 By Aleksandra

 Melt-in-your-mouth, pillowy Italian ricotta gnocchi.
 You won’t believe how delicious and quick to make they are!
 You only need 4 ingredients + salt and pepper to make them.
-My favorite way to serve them is with chanterelle sauce.

 2. Parmesan cheese – it’s best to buy a block of cheese and grate it yourself.
-It tastes much better as the pre-shredded cheese.
-How to grate the cheese: don’t grate in on the microplane but on the small holes of a box grater.
+It tastes much better than pre-shredded cheese.
+How to grate the cheese: Don’t grate in on the microplane but on the small holes of a box grater.
 Cheese grated on the microplane can clump and not distribute well in the dough.

 3. An egg – binds the dough together.